Narsimha (1991 film)

 Narsimha is a 1991 Indian Hindi-language action drama film directed, produced, written, and edited by N. Chandra.
 The film stars Sunny Deol and Dimple Kapadia as the main leads, supported by Urmila Matondkar, Ravi Behl, Om Puri and Shafi Inamdar.

-The music of the movie was composed by Laxmikant–Pyarelal and the lyrics of the songs were penned by Javed Akhtar.
+The music of the film was composed by Laxmikant–Pyarelal and the lyrics of the songs were penned by Javed Akhtar.

-The film was a commercial success at the box office.

 Plot

-Narsimha (Narsingh) is a young, capable man living a quiet, middle-class life with his family.
+Narsimha is a young, capable man living a quiet, middle-class life with his family.
 After arranging the marriage of his sister to an eligible young man nearby, he returns home for his sister's delivery.
 He finds his neighborhood engulfed in a communal conflict that quickly spreads across the entire city.
 Narsimha seeks refuge nearby, only to return and discover his entire family has been murdered.

 Devoid of purpose, Narsimha descends into alcoholism and crime.
-He begins working for Suraj Narayan Singh, also known as Bapji, a cruel landlord and capitalist who controls the city's crime, law, and order through sheer wealth and muscle power.
+He begins working for Suraj Narayan Singh, also known as Bapji, a cruel landlord and a political strongman who controls the city's crime, law, and order through sheer wealth and muscle power.
 Bapji is delighted to have Narsimha, who possesses both wit and strength but lacks the will to live.
-This emotional detachment allows Narsimha to execute Bapji's most difficult, near-impossible tasks without question.
+This emotional detachment allows Narsimha to execute Bapji's most difficult, nearly impossible tasks without question.
 Bapji, believing himself invincible and the city completely subjugated, sees Narsimha as the perfect weapon for his complex problems.

 While Narsimha remains drunk and reports to Bapji only when summoned for assignments and payment, he has not completely lost his humanity, occasionally helping people in distress.

 Bapji publicly declares his invincibility, boasting that due to his power and wealth, he cannot be killed by man or animal, day or night, or by any weapon or device.
 This echoes the boon received by the mythological King Hiranyakashyap.
 He demands the city's people consider him as their Lord and Master.

 The conflict begins when Bapji discovers his daughter, Meenu, is in love with her college mate, Ravi.
 Bapji orders Narsimha to destroy Ravi's family and kill Ravi.
 However, witnessing the honest and revolutionary character of Ravi's sister, Anita, humanity rekindles in Narsimha.
 He vows to protect Anita's family, and he and Anita gradually fall in love.

 Narsimha, now aided by Anita and Ravi, confronts Bapji, demanding he allow Meenu and Ravi to marry.
 Narsimha is the only one strong and smart enough to openly take on Bapji.
 With the help of his few loyal friends, Narsimha and Anita successfully rouse the local community against Bapji's oppressive and illegal rule.